Feminist group-work: collectivity, co-operation and collaboration and the emergence of the women artists slide library, 1972-1982

-My research uses the Women’s Art Library (WAL) to look at the mobilisation of collectives, co-operatives and collaboration in feminist art in the UK.
-It explores the various iterations of group work that manifested in feminist art practice throughout the seventies and eighties.
+My research uses the Women’s Art Library to look at the mobilisation of collectives, co-operatives and collaboration in feminist art in the UK.
+It explores the various iterations of group work and organising methods used through the Women’s Liberation Movement and how they manifested in feminist art practice throughout the seventies and eighties.
+The Women’s Art Library, itself a collaborative effort, also produces a psychically collective space in the archive that creates linkages with artists across temporal and geographical constraints, collapsing chronologies and topologies.
 I am particularly interested in psychoanalytic theories of the group, and the adoption of these in writings by feminists to explore group work, as well as what the collaborative, in both social and psychic realms, does to create networks, environments and processes to make art.
-This research mobilises the WAL, itself a collaborative project, to write a feminist art history that is attentive to collaboration and group practices, and will create a critical and methodological approach to the material that both highlights its significance and foregrounds its political work.
+This research mobilises the WAL to write a feminist art history that is attentive to collaboration and group practices, and create a critical and methodological approach to the material that both highlights its significance and foregrounds its political work.

 Dr Catherine Grant